iainctduncan/learn-scheme-for-max/part_1.rst

 Symbols
 ^^^^^^^
 Symbols are identifiers in Scheme that can be used as the name for functions and variables.
-They can hold more characters than in most languages, because Lisps only use whitespace and parentheses for syntax.
+Symbol names can use more characters than in most languages, because Lisps only use whitespace and parentheses for syntax.
 In Scheme, it's common to include hyphens, exclamation marks, and questions marks in names.